mding5692/Interview-questions-I-ve-had/interview-questions.md

 What is event bubbling?

+What is difference between visibility: 0 and display: none in CSS?

 What are deferred in JQuery or Promises in Javascript?

 What does the new Keyword do in Javascript?